 SSR1 Recommendation 9

-ICANN should assess certification options with commonly accepted international standards (e.g., ITIL, ISO and SAS-70) for its operational responsibilities.
-ICANN should publish a clear roadmap towards certification.
+“ICANN should assess certification options with commonly accepted international standards (e.g., ITIL, ISO and SAS-70) for its operational responsibilities.
+ICANN should publish a clear roadmap towards certification.”

 SSR2 Conclusion: This recommendation remains relevant.
-The SSR2 Review Team was unable to determine if this recommendation was fully implemented and achieved the intended effect, as the original recommendation lacked the necessary specificity regarding which certification or certifications ICANN org should target or what ends were being pursued”.
+The SSR2 Review Team was unable to determine if this recommendation was fully implemented and achieved the intended effect, as the original recommendation lacked the necessary specificity regarding which certification or certifications ICANN org should target or what ends were being pursued.

-Please see SSR2 Recommendation 4: Improve Risk Management Processes and Procedures and SSR2 Recommendation 5: Comply with Appropriate Information Security Management Systems and Security Certifications for the SSR2 recommendations that expands upon the original SSR1 recommendation.
+Please see SSR2 Recommendation 4: Improve Risk Management Processes and Procedures, and SSR2 Recommendation 5: Comply with Appropriate Information Security Management Systems and Security Certifications for the SSR2 recommendations that expand upon the original SSR1 recommendation.

 Rationale:

-According to interviews with ICANN staff, ICANN org has pursued some certifications focused on IANA, e.g., SOC2/3 Certification of Root Zone KSK System, SOC2 Certification for the Registry Assignment and Maintenance Systems, and SysTrust for the implementation of DNSSEC at the root level.
+According to interviews with ICANN org staff, ICANN org has pursued some certifications focused on IANA, e.g., SOC2/3 Certification of Root Zone KSK System, SOC2 Certification for the Registry Assignment and Maintenance Systems, and SysTrust for the implementation of DNSSEC at the root level.
 Outside of the IANA functions, ICANN org generates reports using continuous improvement frameworks in IT and cybersecurity, has an annual financial audit, performs an annual EFQM self-assessment and documentation review, and obtains professional advice to help measure performance and drive improvement.

 ICANN org also reports that all information security staff are trained using SANS offerings.

-ICANN org reports that the outcomes of internal audits are reported to the Board only.
+ICANN org reports that the outcomes of internal audits are reported to the ICANN Board only.

 The SSR2 Review Team was unable to find any document that could be used as a roadmap for SSR process certification, making community review impossible.